-- Undertaking transactions with a large number of counterparties on recognised and reputable exchanges; and - Ensuring that OTC counterparties are approved, enter into appropriate contractual documentation, and in some cases provide collateral to fulfill obligations to which they are liable.
+- Undertaking transactions with a large number of counterparties on recognised and reputable exchanges; and - Ensuring that OTC counterparties are approved, enter into appropriate contractual documentation, and in some cases provide collateral to fulfil obligations to which they are liable.

 The contractual credit risk of assets is represented by the net payments or receipts that remain outstanding, and the cost of replacing the derivative position in the event of a counterparty default.
-The Fund does not hold any collateral as security or any other credit enhancements.
 There are no financial assets that are past due or impaired as at balance date.